tundra-labs/rp2040_examples/tmi_ hand_controller/README.md

 ***If you have more than one device listed here, do not move forward, disconnect everything else!***

+4) download a backup of the Tracker json file using `downloadconfig backup.json`
 4) download the Tracker json file using `downloadconfig t.json`
 5) open the configuration and add the following line to the `"firmware_config":{...}` block `"mapped_input" : true`